santiariza15/Madden-22-Theme-Team-Tracker/README.md

 Please install the required dependencies

 1. Download and install [Python](https://www.python.org/downloads/release/python-397/) on your device
+2. Clone this repository (Do not omit the ThemeTeams Folder!)
-2. Open your Command Prompt and type:
+3. Open your Command Prompt and type:

 ```bash
 pip install -r requirements.txt